Nov. 10, 2019, John Æonid (2nd Draft Dec. 22, 2019; 3rd Draft Dec. 24, 2019; 4th rev. Apr. 4, 2020)

 I realize that there are those who have faced greater challenges than I, and for them the term “coming out” means a dramatically more difficult thing.
 But, family secrets are all over the place, and the damage they represent will lurk in the shadows if not brought to light.
 So, I’m using that term.
 After all, these are stories that I’ve only told to a few very trusted people over the years, and that last one I’ve never told before.

 Oh, and it’s a funny point about victim-hood.
 I've been this spectator of others who have gone through things that are far more horrible then what I've experienced.
 And because of that, I didn't think that I could rightly claim to be a victim.
 I'm a straight white CIS male, with all the privileges that go with that.
 (O.K.
 Sure.
 So, I'm also an HSP too [http://hsperson.com], but that's a separate discussion.)
 Surely I can't be a victim.
 But, it turns out that if you can put a knot anxiety in a child’s stomach—several times a week—throughout that child's upbringing, you can create a pretty screwed up kid.
-Well, I've managed to cope fairly well, much of which was achieved by pursuing meditative practices.
+Well, I've managed to cope fairly well, much of which was achieved by pursuing meditative practices, and lots of Black Sabbath.
 I suppose that means that I wasn’t all that screwed up.
 Still, it seems I’ve become reclusive, and I’ve never been able to form a normal deep pair bond.
 It seems a bizarre revelation, though.
 It's turned out that I can no longer deny being a victim.
 And, I really do need to stop holding this story in.

 Nov.
 8, 2019 Shadow